Mushbt/lebaneats-pp4/README.md

 ## Credits

 ### Images
+- The two images used in the site were taken from google images.

 ### Code
 - I used the [Code Institute](https://codeinstitute.net/) 'I Think Therefore I Blog' walkthrough as my project base but I edited the models, added my own CRUD functionality and made changes to some of the initial design.